Friday, 23 March 2012

 Very chic & sun room-esqe of you, please send me some.
 Thank you.

 We have done something similar and used the felt pads but also cut a circle or square in the middle of the paper (or we used fabric) and lay a very thin piece of cork in to absorb fluids.
 They have worked perfectly.
 We did some for a birthday party also (not on ceramic tiles, just pieces of cork) and used the napkins for the look to match everything.
 They were a big hit!

 Also you can put the round sticky felt pads on the bottom so the don't scratch your tables.
 Helpful hint from a Home Depot employee.
 They can be found in hardware on aisle 20 at our store.

 |Daren(2 years ago)||Reply|

 To protect your furniture even more you can add felt to the underneath.

-accessories appliances art artwork autumn baby bargains basics bathroom bedroom cameras camping chairs chaise longues charitable causes cleaning closets color conserving energy contest contests design design tips design your way dining room diy electronics entertaining events exercise equipment fall fireplaces flooring furniture gardening gift giving giveaway giveaways gps grills hallways hdtv's health history holiday holidays home decor home design home location inspiration interior design basics interiors kitchen laundry life lessons living room makeover mantles mattresses minimalism moving new product nurseries office online shopping organization outdoors party planning patio patio furniture photos product product review promotion quiz quizes random rc willey recipe recipes remodeling rugs seasons small spaces sofas sports staircases stripes summer technology tips traditions travel trends vacuums windows winter
+accessories appliances art artwork autumn baby bargains basics bathroom bedroom cameras camping chairs chaise longues charitable causes cleaning closets color conserving energy contest contests design design tips design trends design your way dining room diy electronics entertaining events exercise equipment fall fireplaces flooring furniture gardening gift giving giveaway giveaways gps grills hallways hdtv's health history holiday holidays home decor home design home location inspiration interior design basics interiors kitchen laundry life lessons living room makeover mantles mattresses minimalism moving new product nurseries office online shopping organization outdoors party planning patio patio furniture photos product product review promotion quiz quizes random rc willey recipe recipes remodeling rugs seasons small spaces sofas sports staircases stripes summer technology tips traditions travel trends utah vacuums windows winter